 Lifetime warranty against manufacturing defects

-There are also have an attachment for precast, walls & more, but that information is not on the manufacturer's site at this time.
+They also have what appears to be a new attachment for precast, walls & more, but minimal information is on the manufacturer's site at this time.

 The Bazooka Bob sells for about $400.

 Discounts for quantity can be found on the manufacturer's site as well.

 You can get info or order here:

 Having now heard from more than a few erectors that they received an accu-bob when they believed they had bought a Bazooka Bob, you might want to contact the manufacturer of the Bazooka Bob(contact info below) directly to be sure of what you are getting.
 It seems that even some dealers who are honestly trying to sell a Bazooka Bob to their customer, have wound up supplying an accu-bob.

 BPB Mfg Co- (856) 673-1997.